egarciaez/CS468_Project_1/README.md

 # CS468_Project_1 - TaskTrack

-A modern, full-stack web application for task management built with the SERN stack (SQLite + Knex, Express.js, React, Node.js).
+A full-stack web application for task management built with the SERN stack (SQLite + Knex, Express.js, React, Node.js).
 TaskTrack allows users to register, log in, create task lists, assign tasks, and track progress with a beautiful, responsive user interface.

 ## Features